 If there’s one thing that’s collective across most holidays, it’s the food!
-People tend to eat bigger portions and higher calorie foods over the holidays, which can lead to the all-too-common holiday weight gain.
-But for someone who is in recovery for an eating disorder, the holidays may look very different.
+People tend to eat bigger portions and higher-calorie foods over the holidays, which can lead to the all-too-common holiday weight gain.
+But for someone who is in recovery from an eating disorder, the holidays may look very different.

 Staying on track with your eating disorder recovery might seem impossible over the holidays, especially if you’re new to recovery and still learning coping skills.
 Not only will you be exposed to food-focused events, but also the stress that accompanies the holidays can also cause you to relapse.

-People who are in recovery for an eating disorder often share that they have a lot of stress and anxiety around quantities of food, gaining weight or handling comments about weight.
+People who are in recovery from an eating disorder often share that they have a lot of stress and anxiety around quantities of food, gaining weight, or handling comments about weight.
 If you are feeling this stress as well, it’s important to get ahead of it so that you do not fall back into old habits.

 Below are some tips for surviving the holidays when you’re in eating disorder recovery.